Poll: Walker Leads Warnock One Week From Election Day

-The last Atlanta Journal-Constitution Poll before Election Day shows Republican Herschel Walker leading Democratic Sen. Raphael Warnock for Georgia’s U.S. Senate seat.
+The last Atlanta Journal-Constitution Poll before Election Day shows Republican Herschel Walker leading Democrat Sen. Raphael Warnock for Georgia's U.S. Senate seat.

 Walker leads Warnock by one percentage point, 46% to 45%, according to the survey conducted by the University of Georgia.
 Meanwhile, Libertarian candidate Chase Oliver garnered 5% of the vote.